 Also, look for products that take less space in your life and are safely hardwired into it.
 If you can get a switch that offers plug and play installation, then your life will be made even easier.

 Range of the Switch

-While you can use your smart / in-wall Z wave switch from anywhere in the world, its own range of influence has a fixed limit.
+While you can use your smart wall switch from anywhere in the world, its own range of influence has a fixed limit.
 The good products usually have spans of 130-150 feet or more, so it is wise not to settle for one that gives you less than this.
 Your hub range is also a factor the switch range.

-How Does This Work and Pair with a Z-Wave?
+How Does Z wave Switches Work and Pair with?